kstenschke/graublau-gimp-theme/README.md

 Icon Variants and Modifications
 -------------------------------
-For most icons in this theme, there's a colored "active", and an "inactive" version which has been reduced to grayscale and opacity between 70% and 80%.
+For the main toolbox icons this theme contains a colored "active", and an "inactive" version, with the latter having been reduced to grayscale and opacity between 70% and 80%.
+Additionally, many of the icons used within the menus have been replaced.

 To achieve optimal "crisp" icons with intact elements such as outlines, gradients, shadows, etc, down-scaling is done manually and not calculational.
 None of the icons has been scaled up.